Invited by Graduate School, Shanghai Normal University, China

 • Your sensibility!

-• You are required to have basic design knowledge and skills in typography, color, image, layout, and production.
+• You must have basic design knowledge and skills in typography, color, image, layout, and production.

-• You must be an intermediate level for utilizing Adobe Illustrator, Adobe Photoshop, and Microsoft PowerPoint.
+• You must be at an intermediate level to utilize Adobe Illustrator, Photoshop, and Microsoft PowerPoint.

-• Important, your brain must be free to explore.
+• Your brain must be free to explore.
 If not, don’t worry.
 You will be anyway!

 Reference